hmnhonari/neo-x.github.io/README.md

 > To add you to the website, I will need this information.
 > * Your name
 > * Are you a PhD student, a master student, or an intern?
-> * Your profile picturre in square format.
+> * Your profile picture in square format.
 This is optional, if you don't want your face on the website.
 > * Your website (this is mandatory)
 > * Your co-supervisor, if any.
 > * Your start date
-> * Your topic of interrests.
+> * Your topic of interests.
 See https://chandar-lab.github.io/people/ for examples.
 If you know French, then please provide translations too.

 #### If someone leaves the group, then: